 Another common mistake people make is using a will kit, especially when complicated assets and family dynamics are involved.
 While will kits can work for families with extremely straightforward situations, there are numerous considerations that a “self-help” method is not designed to address.

 There are also a number of considerations when it comes to you estate that are either not covered by a will or can supersede a will in many jurisdictions: These include joint ownership of property with survivorship, beneficiary designations on registered plans and insurance policies and assets held in trust.
 And not everyone understands divorce and separation do not revoke a POA or beneficiary designations.

 Ultimately, there are far too many decisions involved to not take the time to plan ahead.

 Harding and her step-daughter are lucky.
 Because of her age, Petra’s brain is recovering — something doctors were uncertain of two years ago.
 And because the paperwork was in place when it was needed the most, the family did not have an administrative nightmare to deal with, allowing them the ability to make necessary decisions on Petra’s behalf and focus their time and energy on what mattered most to them – Petra and her healing

 “Estate and incapacity planning are two of the easiest things to put off.
-Unfortunately, I find nothing motivates people to complete their planning more than an illness in the family … But you don’t want to wait until that happens to get everything in order,” says Jordaan, adding: “The likelihood of you incurring more time, hassle and cost to get things done under potentially adverse circumstances goes up exponentially at the 11th hour.”
+Unfortunately, I find nothing motivates people to complete their planning more than an illness in the family … But you don’t want to wait until that happens to get everything in order,” says Harding, adding: “The likelihood of you incurring more time, hassle and cost to get things done under potentially adverse circumstances goes up exponentially at the 11th hour.”